 South Island in New Zealand Region features grand open landscapes surrounded by a sense of freedom and space.
-South Island is divided by Southern Alps and it is characterized by spectacular mountains and clean, deep fiords, golden sand beaches, broad plains and extensive beach forests.
-Climate here is generally drier and cooler compared to North Island and visitors are advised to carry along T- shirts and sun block along with them.
-The Tasman- Marlborough region includes Marlborough and Nelson region and is characterized by sun, rich culture, golden sands and wine.
+South Island is divided by the Southern Alps and it is characterized by spectacular mountains and clean, deep fiords, golden sand beaches, broad plains, and extensive beach forests.
+The climate here is generally drier and cooler compared to North Island and visitors are advised to carry along T- shirts and sunblock along with them.
+The Tasman- Marlborough region includes Marlborough and Nelson region and is characterized by sun, rich culture, golden sands, and wine.

-The West Coast region features wild wet wilderness and glaciers and The South region is home to picturesque mountain lakes and snow capped mountains.
-Notable cities in South Island include Picton, Nelson, Blenheim, Kaikoura, Wanaka, Christchurch, Queenstown, Dunedin and Invercagill.
-Some of the most popular tourist destinations here include Abel Tasman National Park, Arthurs Pass National Park, Aoraki Mount Cook national Park, Fiordland National Park, Malborough Sounds, Kahurangi National Park, The Catlin and Westland National Park.
+The West Coast region features wild wet wilderness and glaciers and The South region is home to picturesque mountain lakes and snow-capped mountains.
+Notable cities in South Island include Picton, Nelson, Blenheim, Kaikoura, Wanaka, Christchurch, Queenstown, Dunedin, and Invercargill.
+Some of the most popular tourist destinations here include Abel Tasman National Park, Arthurs Pass National Park, Aoraki Mount Cook National Park, Fiordland National Park, Malborough Sounds, Kahurangi National Park, The Catlin and Westland National Park.
 Southern Alps Mountains are the most dominant geographical feature in South Island.
-Most of the major attractions in the Island are actually not in the cities.
+Most of the major attractions on the Island are actually not in the cities.

 While there are many beautiful beaches, most of them are rarely visited.
 The region has of late become a hub for adventure tourism and you will find ordinary people doing some crazy activities.
 This is a perfect destination if you are thinking of a holiday vacation where you can get to burn some of your calories and have a great time.
 You can spend your afternoon jumping off the bridge after tying your ankles with a rubber band.
 Riding in jet boats and rubber rafts are very common activities as well.